 The city still has a way to go, however.

-Its median annual household income sits at $32,000, about half of the state’s average.
-The median price for a home is $71,000, less than half the state average.
-The poverty rate rests at 30 percent.
+Its median annual household income sits at $33,000 with a poverty rate of 31 percent.
+The median price for a home is slightly less than $100,000.

 Since 2008, the Evergreen Cooperative Corporation has been doing their part to turn that around.